Steven Ho (martial artist): Films

 In 1989, Ho was recruited into the film business by action-icon Jet Li to work as his stunt double and "heavy" on a series of Hong Kong films.
 Jet Li, who was recuperating from injury, was at a National Karate tournament in Irvine, California when he picked Ho to be his stunt double in the finale fight scene of Long zai tian ya, aka Dragon Fight (1989), co-starring Stephen Chow.
 Ho also worked as a stunt fighter in the film Long xing tian xia, AKA, The Master (1989), which was Ho's second film as a stunt-actor with Li.
 The Master was directed by Hong Kong New Wave director, Tsui Hark.

 Roger Corman gave Ho his Screen Actors Guild card for his supporting role in the sequel to Rock 'n' Roll High School, titled Rock & Roll High School Forever, starring Corey Feldman.
 Ho was the bass player in the new music band, "The Eradicators" fronted by Feldman (the original cult film featured The Ramones).
-In the film he delivered the famous line, "Hey, that's no my pee".
+In the film he delivered the famous line, "Hey, this no my pee!"
 Corman recorded an original soundtrack for "The Eradicators", but the film was not a success and the band never made it further than the film.

 Ho then made plans to relocate to Hong Kong to pursue a career as a stuntman.
 But in 1990, Ho caught the eye of stunt coordinator, Pat Johnson, when he won his division at "The Battle of Atlanta National Karate Championships."
 Johnson convinced Ho to remain in Los Angeles when he cast him as the staff-wielding action turtle, Donatello, in the films Teenage Mutant Ninja Turtles II: The Secret of the Ooze (1991) and Teenage Mutant Ninja Turtles III (1993).